Bankruptcy General Questions

 Cost of Filing for Bankruptcy

-It now costs $299 to file for bankruptcy under chapter 7 and $274 to file for bankruptcy under chapter 13, whether for one person or a married couple.
+It now costs $338 to file for Bankruptcy under Chapter 7 and $313 to file for Bankruptcy under Chapter 13, whether for one person or a married couple.
 The court may allow you to pay this filing fee in installments if you can not pay it all at once.
-If you hire an attorney you will also have to pay the attorney fees you agree to.
+If you hire an attorney, you will also have to pay the attorney fees you agree to.

 Back to Top